AchrafKassioui/Learning-iOS-Dev/README.md

 *11 August 2023*

 Protocols are one way to structure your code.
 You can create a protocol, define a method inside that protocol, and specify that a class or object conform to that protocol.
-Then, Swift compiler will alert you if the class does not conform to the protocol, i.e. that you haven't implemented all the methods that the class needs in order to conform to the protocol.
+Then, Swift compiler will alert you if the class does not conform to the protocol, i.e. that you haven't implemented all the methods that the class needs in order to conform to the requirement.

-So my understanding is that protocols are not features of the machinery, but rather, protocols are cognitive and organizational tools.
-They help yo manage your code.

-A protocol is a list of rules or requirements that an object has to follow.

 ```swift
 // define a protocol